martinheidegger/webgamepad/src/pages/notes.md

 ## One Last thing!

-Did you know that it works on tablets?
+Did you know that it works on tablets and phones?

+::img{src=./qr-code.png style=width:6em}